-A historically important harbor city, Boston is still a starting point for many superb excursions by boat.
+A historically important harbor city, Boston is still a starting point for many fantastic excursions by boat.
 In fact, it’s one of the main cruise ship bases on this side of the North American continent.
 Below, we’ve listed some of the very best cruise destinations from Boston.
-You’ll notice that those destinations are as varied as can be, including everything from tropical islands to northerly coastlines.
+You’ll notice that those destinations are as varied as can be, including everything from northerly coasts to tropical islands.

 From Boston, you can sail north along the rugged New England and eastern Canadian coasts or to the tropical paradise that is the Caribbean.
-The city—one the oldest in America—also is a great starting point for cruises across the Atlantic Ocean toward Europe.
-Plenty of options, in other words, so let’s check out some of the best cruise destinations from Boston below, as well as a recommended cruise for each destination.
+The city—one of the oldest in America—also is a great starting point for cruises across the Atlantic Ocean toward Europe.
+Plenty of options, in other words, so let’s check out some of the best destinations for cruises from Boston below.

 Bermuda is yet another of those island destinations that are associated with beach vacations.
 The thing is, however, that Bermuda lies surprisingly close to many cities on the United States’ East Coast.
 You might think that Bermuda is also a Caribbean or at least tropical island, but it’s not, even though it is, in fact, part of the Caribbean Community.
 It lies off the Mid-Atlantic Coast of the United States, closer to North Carolina and even Newfoundland than to Puerto Rico and the Virgin Islands.

-This relatively northerly location doesn’t mean that this is a cool destination, though.
+This relatively northerly location doesn’t mean that this is a chilly destination, though.
 To the contrary rather, Bermuda boasts beautiful beaches and wonderful weather.
-Bermuda is arguably the greatest cruise destination from Boston, just because it lies so surprisingly close, yet features a completely different culture and climate.
+Bermuda is arguably the greatest cruise destination from Boston, just because it is so surprisingly close, yet has a completely different culture and climate.
 Bermuda is actually one of the favorite holiday destinations among New Englanders.

 Cruises are about seven days long and offer plenty of time to explore this beautiful island, which, incidentally, is a British Overseas Territory.
 Things to do range from scuba diving in barrier reefs to playing golf on world-class golf courses, sampling spicy local cuisine and exploring the island on a scooter.

 The coast of New England is among the most spectacular in the world.
-It may not be lined with towering cliffs or feature amazing beaches, but the beauty of New England’s coast lies in its simplicity, ruggedness and historic charm.
+It may not be lined with towering cliffs or have amazing beaches with palm trees, but the beauty of New England’s coast lies in its simplicity, ruggedness and historic charm.

-Major ports of call on these cruises are Portland, Maine, a beautiful town consisting of a beautiful old town, stroll-worthy waterfront and a few fine lighthouses, and Bar Harbor, Maine.
+Major ports of call on these cruises are Portland, Maine, a beautiful town consisting of a charming old town, stroll-worthy waterfront and a few fine lighthouses, and Bar Harbor, Maine, which is the gateway to stunning Acadia National Park.

 You can add an extension to a cruise from Boston to New England and head further north into Canada.
 Lasting from one to two weeks, these types of cruises take in many highlights on the coast of eastern Canada, a region that’s much less visited than other parts of that vast country.

-Departing from Boston, the trip will take you along the gorgeous New England coast, calling at Bar Harbor, Maine, the gateway to Acadia National Park, before heading north to Nova Scotia.
-Destinations included in this memorable cruise are Halifax in Nova Scotia, Charlottetown on Prince Edward Islands (famous for its mussels) and the St. Lawrence River, Québec City and Montréal in Québec.
+Departing from Boston, the trip might take you along the gorgeous New England coast, calling at Bar Harbor, Maine, before heading north to Nova Scotia.
+Destinations included in this memorable cruise are Halifax in Nova Scotia, Charlottetown on Prince Edward Islands (famous for its mussels), and the St. Lawrence River, Québec City and Montréal in Québec.

 This is the perfect way to explore the eastern parts of Canada in a relaxed and convenient way.
 This cruise features mouthwatering seafood, epic coastal landscapes, picturesque fishing towns, fascinating history and, if you’re lucky, sightings of marine animals such as porpoises, seals and even whales.

-Nothing invokes images of the perfect beach getaway quite like the Caribbean does.
+Nothing invokes images of the perfect beach getaway quite like the Caribbean.
 This region is almost synonymous with a lifestyle featuring upbeat music, coconut-based cocktails, hammocks and perpetual sunshine.
 It’s the absolute perfect cruise destination.

-Cruising from one Caribbean island to the other is the stuff travel dreams are made of and you can experience it yourself by joining a cruise from Boston.
-These cruises typically travel south along the East Coast of the United States, calling at popular places such as Charleston, Miami, the Bahamas and various Caribbean towns and islands.
+Cruising from one Caribbean island to the next is the stuff travel dreams are made of and you can experience it yourself by joining a cruise from Boston.
+These cruises from Boston typically travel south along the East Coast of the United States, calling at popular places such as Charleston, Miami, the Bahamas and various Caribbean towns and islands.